Robertron90/frontend-task/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## TODO

+Current Price is the first value and Recommended Price is the second value in each of the cells.
+The feature "Recommended price could be adjusted by a person, so it is an input field" is not implemented yet.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+It installs the npm package

 ### `npm start`